arthurandres/skcli/README.md

 BSL 16 Basel Mulhouse Freiburg https://www.skyscanner.net/transport/flights/LON/BSL/20161202/20161204/
 158 results
 ```
-I can then from this list chose a subset of destination I want to explore.
-Say I'm considering  When doing so I can add additional filter.
-Actually I want to leave after 4pm and come back after 7pm.
+From this list you can then chose a subset of destination you want to explore.
+Say you are considering going to Basel or Cologne.
+At this point you can also add additional filter, for example you want to leave after 4pm and come back after 7pm.

 ```shell
 skcli -out 20161202 -in 20161204 -from LON -direct -to BSL,CGN -departAfter 1600 -returnAfter 1900
 ```

 This can take a little bit of time as specific queries take more time.
-After a while I can see all the matching flights sorted by price:
+After a while you can see all the matching flights sorted by price:

 ```shell
 LCY=>BSL 1 2016-12-02 19:15:00 +0000 UTC 2016-12-02 21:50:00 +0000 UTC BSL=>LGW 1 2016-12-04 21:10:00 +0000 UTC 2016-12-04 21:40:00 +0000 UTC 226.85